imparvez/javascript/chp-02-javascript-variable-scope-and-hoisting/readme.md

-# Chp 01: JavaScript's Object
+# Chp 02: JavaScript's Variable Scope and Hoisting

 Variable Scope:
 It is a context in which the variable exists.